askjohngeorge/vapi-vct/README.md

 # Vapi-VCT (Vapi Version Control Tools)

 Vapi-VCT is a suite of Python scripts designed to facilitate version control and management of Vapi AI assistants.
-These tools allow you to decompose, recompose, and fetch Vapi assistant configurations, making it easier to track changes, collaborate, and maintain your AI assistants.
+These tools allow you to decompose, recompose, fetch, and update Vapi assistant configurations, making it easier to track changes, collaborate, and maintain your AI assistants.

 ## Features